Benefits of Tai chi vs Yoga

 8) Tai Chi Regularly May Help Reduce PMS Symptoms:

-In a study involving 98 women over an 8-week period, subjects who took part in once-weekly Tai Chi classes reported significant reductions in PMS symptoms (such as mood swings, water retention, and bloating) when compared to a waitlist control group.
+In a study involving 98 women over eight weeks, subjects who took part in once-weekly Tai Chi classes reported significant reductions in PMS symptoms (such as mood swings, water retention, and bloating) compared to a waitlist control group.
 The researchers concluded that regular practice of Tai Chi may help reduce the psychological and physical symptoms of premenstrual syndrome.

 9) Tai Chi Regularly May Help Reduce Symptoms of Diabetes:

-In a study involving 20 diabetes patients over a 12-week period, subjects who took part in three sessions per week of either traditional Yang Style or modified Wu Style Tai Chi exercises showed significant improvements in insulin sensitivity and glucose disposal.
+In a study involving 20 diabetes patients over 12 weeks, subjects who participated in three sessions per week of either traditional Yang Style or modified Wu Style Tai Chi exercises showed significant improvements in insulin sensitivity and glucose disposal.
 The researchers concluded that regular practice of Tai Chi may help reduce symptoms of diabetes and improve glucose control.

 10) Tai Chi Regularly May Help Prevent Falls:

-The researchers concluded that regular practice of Tai Chi may help prevent falls by improving balance and muscle strength, along with reducing the age-related decline in cognitive function.
+The researchers concluded that regular practice of Tai Chi may help prevent falls by improving balance and muscle strength and reducing the age-related decline in cognitive function.

 Disadvantages of tai chi: